 Description

-The resort sits at the terminus of Chena Hot Springs Road, a fully paved drive that winds roughly 60 miles east from Fairbanks — about an hour by car.
-The campground is open year-round, with peak summer camping running from May through September.
+The Chena Hot Springs Resort campground is located 48 miles east of Fairbanks and is one of Alaska's Interior's most distinctive camping destinations.
+The privately managed resort sits at the terminus of a fully paved drive that winds roughly an hour east from Fairbanks, and is open year-round, with peak summer camping running from May through September.

 Campsite Details